Inflectra/spira-documentation/docs/About/roadmap.md

 ## What has been released
 Please take a look at our [release notes](../release-notes-v6) to see a complete list of the changes large and small that we have recently delivered.

-## Version 6.10 (early summer 2021)
+## Version 6.11 (summer 2021)
-- Planning board quality of life improvements, including allowing users to edit artifacts on the boards in popups
-- Improve the v6 APIs with additional functions to allow increased automated management of more parts of the applicaton
 - Improve the sample data available to users on first trying out SpiraPlan with more industry specific example products available
+- Adds the ability to create and edit a wider array of rich and dynamic documents live from within the application
+- **Excel365 and Google Sheets**: addins will support more fields, risks and test sets, updating existing records, and (for advanced users) creating new comments and test coverage and traceability links

 ## Planning
 - **New planning tools and visualizations**: Enhanced planning board, including being able to apply filters, additional ways to group data, and swim lanes.
-- **In-app shared notes and documentation**: Users can capture and edit information or notes within a product as either rich text or markdown.
-Potentially, these notes could be transposed into, for example, a list of requirements, to make bulk data entry within the application simpler.
 - **Enhanced program level management (SpiraPlan only)**: Manage risks at the program level.
 Increased variety of portfolio and enterprise widgets.
 Program level planning, releases, and roadmapping.

 ## Testing